 THE INFORMATION WE COLLECT DIRECTLY FROM YOU

 We collect information you provide directly to us.
 For example, we collect information when you interact with us as a donor, send us an email, fill out a form, respond to a survey, register for an event, or otherwise communicate with us.
 The personal information that we may collect includes, but is not limited to:

 If you voluntarily provide us with your information online, such as when you make a contribution, complete a survey, submit a grant or membership application, or send an email, we may gather personal information through that communication.
-On certain pages on our site, such as our contribution page or an information request form, you may be asked to provide information such as demographics, credit card, and other information.
+On certain pages of our site, such as our donate page or an information request form, you may be asked to provide information such as credit card, address and other information.
 We do not gather this information on our site or any affiliated giving sites without your permission.
 We can obtain your permission to gather before, during or after our site or affiliated giving sites collects your information.
 Permission may be granted to us in the donations you make to us or in other forms and applications that you complete online or offline.

-We may gather information about you that is available to the public from other websites or sources such as LinkedIn, Facebook, and Twitter.
+We may gather information about you that is available to the public from other websites or sources such as LinkedIn, Facebook and Twitter.

-We may also gather information about you by providing names, addresses, and/or phone numbers that are gathered through the website or from other sources to third party vendors for the purpose of obtaining information relevant to our mission.
+We may also gather information about you by providing names, addresses and/or phone numbers that are gathered through the website or from other sources to third-party vendors for the purpose of obtaining information relevant to our mission.

 When you access or use the Services, we may automatically collect certain information about you, including: